 Diving Marital Property

-In Utah, there are two types of assets — marital and separate.
+In Utah, there are two types of assets: marital and separate.
 Marital assets include anything acquired during the marriage by either spouse.
-Separate assets include items owned individually by each spouse before the marriage, and certain items — such as inheritances and gifts — acquired by one spouse during the marriage.
-However, if a spouse intermingled his or her separate properties, those properties will be considered marital and be subject to division.
+Separate assets include items owned individually by each spouse before the marriage, as well as certain items — such as inheritances and gifts — acquired by one spouse during the marriage.
+However, if a spouse intermingled his or her separate properties, those properties will be considered marital and can be subject to division.
 A common example of commingling includes transferring money from an inheritance into a joint bank account.

 Determining which properties are marital and those that are separate is extremely important.
 During divorce, all marital assets and debts are equally divided between the spouses.
 Separate properties stay separate.

-At Featherstone Family Law, our attorneys work diligently when evaluating our clients’, and their spouses’, properties to ensure we uncover hidden assets, accurately classify all properties as marital or separate, and value each property in the marital estate.
+At Featherstone Family Law, our attorneys work diligently when evaluating our clients’ — and their spouses’ — properties to ensure we uncover any hidden assets, accurately classify all properties as marital or separate, and fairly value each property in the marital estate.
 We then pursue fair property division orders that protect our clients’ financial interests.

 Common marital properties and debts include:

 - Cars and other vehicles

 - Retirement accounts, including 401(k)s, IRAs, Roth IRAs and state pension plans

 Affordable Rates, Excellent Service

 At Featherstone Family Law, we believe everyone should have access to excellent legal service.
 We keep our rates low, offer “unbundled services,” DIY support and flat fees to ensure our clients get the legal support they need in the format that is best for them.